Justin Olam: 2022

 In the 2022 NRL season, Olam played 24 matches for Melbourne and scored ten tries.
 Olam played for Melbourne in their elimination final loss to Canberra.

-In late 2022, Olam represented Papua New Guinea at the 2021 Rugby League World Cup playing all four games as they were eliminated by England at the quarter-final stage.
+In late 2022, Olam represented Papua New Guinea at the 2021 Rugby League World Cup playing all four games before they were eliminated by England at the quarter-final stage.

 2023

 On 14 February, it was announced that Olam would miss the opening six rounds of the 2023 NRL season due to an arm injury he sustained during the clubs pre-season trial against the Sydney Roosters.